ubikorp/lacking.org/_posts/podcast/2012-03-20-0098-pickin-the-chicken.md

 tags: speedy-west-jimmy-bryant hoosegow enon chameleons-uk kinks oranger jon-spencer-blues-explosion lucas nicoteens beat-farmers boredoms janis-joplin michael-holland police split-enz laibach
-keywords: Speedy West + Jimmy Bryant, The Hoosegow, Enon, The Chameleons UK, The Kinks, Oranger, The Jon Spencer Blues Explosion, Lucas, The Nicoteens, The Beat Farmers, Boredoms, Janis Joplin, Michael Holland, The Police, Split Enz, Laibach
+keywords: The Beat Farmers, Boredoms, The Chameleons UK, Enon, The Hoosegow, Janis Joplin, The Jon Spencer Blues Explosion, The Kinks, Laibach, Lucas, Michael Holland, The Nicoteens, Oranger, The Police, Speedy West + Jimmy Bryant, Split Enz
 ---
 Is it noise, or is it Memorex?
 The Boredomes don’t seem to care much, as long as they get to make their fine, fine racket.